-- Jeopardize an ongoing criminal investigation or the safety of an individual; - Cause a suspect to flee or evade detection; or - Result in the destruction of evidence
+- Jeopardize an ongoing criminal investigation or the safety of an individual; - Cause a suspect to flee or evade detection; or - Result in the destruction of evidence.

-If this is the case, SRTC will disclose any information withheld once the adverse effect described above is no longer likely to occur.
+If information is withheld, SRTC may disclose information withheld once the adverse effect described above is no longer likely to occur.
 Only that information that would cause the adverse effects described above may be withheld.

-The daily log for the most recent 60-day period is open to public inspection and is available on the SRTC Safety and Security webpage (https://southernregional.edu/campus-safety-and-security) in person at the SRTC Campus Police Department main office on the Bainbridge Campus (phone 229-248-2699 non-emergency line).
-Logs older than 60 days will be made available within two business days of a request.
-Written requests may be sent to: SRTC Police Department, 2500 E. Shotwell Street, Bainbridge, GA 39817 ATTN CAMPUS POLICE.
+The Daily Crime Log for the most recent 60-day period is open to public inspection at the SRTC Police Department main office on the Bainbridge Campus (phone 229-248-2699 non-emergency line) Monday-Thursday from 7:00AM - 10:00PM excluding holidays and scheduled breaks, and is available on the SRTC Safety and Security webpage (https://southernregional.edu/campus-safety-and-security).
+Daily Crime Logs older than 60 days will be made available within two business days of a written request sent to:

+SRTC Police Department, 2500 E. Shotwell Street, Bainbridge, GA 39817 ATTN: CAMPUS POLICE.